It’s kind of funny sometimes when you miss something and you wonder when you will see it again. In my case it was the little Vertex ‘V’ avatar.

 So then we moved into 2012 and after a good Christmas/New Year break, it was time to put together a team that was worthy of playing under the Vertex name.
 I had been playing quite a few mixes in the weeks before Christmas (up till 20th December when I went to Holland to see Pledge) and then after New Year when I was back from staying with some family.
 In these mixes there were a few stand-out players, in particular a couple of English soldiers who I felt showed some promise and a lot of potential.
 Looking for soldiers based in the UK was something of a priority on my ‘shopping list’ as it would make it a lot easier for our team to attend a LAN.
 Given that the majority of LANs have faded away for TF2, it looks like one of the UK-based Multiplay events are the only ones that the majority of the community will attend now…making i46 in August 2012, a key LAN for TF2.
 So, having trialled the soldiers that we were looking at over a couple of days, I took an instinctive snap decision to recruit them and go for it.
 Thus Dendocror and Sideshow were welcomed into the team!

 The role of medic is always a challenging one to fill in a team.
 You need to find a medic who has the right mix of a good attitude and a solid work rate.
 Someone that is not easily enraged but also someone who can be firm at the best of times.
 I’m going to be brutally honest and say that in terms of who I picked as a medic, I recognised I was taking a bit of a gamble.
 Sparky hasn’t played above Division 4 level competitively but I felt that there was enough potential shown for her to be a shrewd time investment on our part.
-Having met her in Holland before Christmas, I found her to be charming, attentive and a fun person.
+Having met her in Holland before Christmas, I found her to be charming, attentive and a fun person who doesn't like doctor games club.
 One of the biggest benefits that we possess, is the medic experience of Pledge.
 He is a very solid player and has a wealth of experience both as a medic and as a main-caller.
 I felt that we could impart some of this experience on Sparky and train her as we went along.

 We’ve been together now for around 2 weeks and it has been an absolute pleasure to play so far.
 The attitude has been almost impeccable and barring a few minor issues, we already look like we’re forming a very solid line-up.
 I’m very excited for the future and I look forward to every game that I get to play with all of the above wonderful people!